nimious/myo/README.md

-Download and install the latest *MyoConnect* software from the Thalmic Labs download page, as well as the *Myo SDK for Mac* from the Thalmic Labs developer portal.

-io-myo currently expects the SDK's  Xcode framework to be installed in */Library/Frameworks/myo.framework*.
-You can simply create a symbolic link to where you installed the SDK, i.e.:
+Download and install the latest *MyoConnect* software from the Thalmic Labs download page, as well as the *Myo SDK for Mac* from the Thalmic Labs developer portal. io-myo currently expects the SDK's  Xcode framework to be installed in */Library/Frameworks/myo.framework*.
+You can simply create a symbolic link to where you installed the SDK, for example:

 ```
 ln -s /Users/YourName/Sdk/myo_sdk_0.8.1/myo.framework /Library/Frameworks/myo.framework